-In support of living history, la Compagnie des Beaux Eaux sponsored the March Tippecanoe County Historical Society’s French Colonial Living History Weekend Campout, which demonstrated how mid-18th-century French habitants would have lived on the banks of the Wabash River.
+In support of living history, la Compagnie des Beaux Eaux will again co-sponsor the Tippecanoe County Historical Society’s French Colonial Living History Weekend Campout on March 23, 2019, which demonstrates how mid-18th-century French habitants lived on the banks of the Wabash River.

-We recently learned that David and Marj were both accepted by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
-David is listed for in the Pottery section, and Marj is listed for in the Textiles section.
+David and Marj were accepted again by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
+David is listed for in the Pottery section, and Marj is listed in the Clothing section.